General terms and conditions for Borenius Attorneys Ltd

 You may terminate our engagement at any time by submitting a written notice to us.

-To the extent permitted by the applicable attorney rules, we may terminate your assignment if you fail to pay our invoice when due.
+To the extent permitted by the rules of the Finnish Bar Association, we may terminate your assignment if you fail to pay our invoice when due.

-In some cases, we may be obligated or allowed in accordance with the rules of professional conduct applicable in the relevant jurisdiction to terminate our engagement with you.
-In this case, the termination of the assignment is not a breach of contract.
+In some cases, we may be obligated or allowed in accordance with the rules of the Finnish Bar Association terminate our engagement with you.
+In such cases, the termination of the assignment is not a breach of contract.

 In connection with any termination, you are obligated to pay our fees for services provided and expenses incurred prior and up to the termination.